newaetech/chipshouter-picoemp/README.md

 The PCB is *mostly* one layer.
 Original versions of it were milled on a Bantam PCB mill, and the final 'production' version is designed to still allow this simple milling process.
 You can find details in the [gerbers](hardware/gerbers) folder, including Bantam-optimized files which remove some of the smaller vias (used for the mounting holes), and require you to surface-mount the Raspberry Pi Pico.
+Here was
+'rev3' of the PCB with a few hacked up tests:

 ![](hardware/design_notes/img/proto_rev3_hackedup.jpeg)